FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 ## Wrapping Up

 This is a pretty simple example, storing just the plan name, but we hope it demonstrates how easy it is to store user data in FusionAuth.
 In a game application, you could use this to store high scores or player progress through the game.
-In a shopping site or app, you could store the user’s purchase history or other data that can be used to customize their experience.
+In a shopping site or app, you could store the user's purchase history or other data that can be used to customize their experience.

 ## Learn More About FusionAuth